Vote for your favourite Shakespeare comedy

 The Merchant of Venice: Written between 1596 and 1598, the story tells of Antonio, the Merchant of Venice whose business ventures are tied to decisions made by Jewish moneylender Shylock and Antonio’s friend Bassanio.
 A Shakespeare comedy based on money and prejudice, will the financial bonds break or stay together?

 As You Like It: When Rosalind is banished from society with her friend Celia, her journey to exile isn’t all bad, meeting Orlando into the forest.
 A romantic comedy complete with a cross-dressing heroine, love is at the centre of As You Like It.

 The Taming of the Shrew: Gender, femininity and matriarchy are tested in The Taming of the Shrew, where the concept of the ‘ideal’ woman is challenged.
 When Petruchio and Katherina’s relationship is heading south, Petruchio ‘tames’ her by controlling her behaviour, but does being obedient end in complicity overall?

 Twelfth Night: A ship is wrecked on the rocks.
 Viola has been washed ashore but her twin brother Sebastian is lost.
 As the twins are apart from each other, love and madness play on, with characters becoming besotted on one another and relying on their every words.
 But, what happens when Viola’s twin brother returns?

-The Winter’s Tale: Shakespeare’s romantic comedy tells of the King of Bohemia as he visits the King of Sicilia.
+The Winter’s Tale: This Shakespeare comedy tells of the King of Bohemia as he visits the King of Sicilia.
 Believing that his wife has had an affair with the Bohemian royalty, the Sicilian king sets out to poison the woman in question.